← back to blog

 }

-Is it as good as Rust's Result type?
-Not really but it's similar.
-It's one of those small changes that makes your code easier to read, test, and maintain.
+is it as good as rust's Result type? not really but it's similar. it's one of those small things that makes your code easier to read, test, and maintain.

-Anyways, just wanted to share that.
-Little random things like this here and there keep me not going crazy when trying to write JavaScript code.
+anyways, just wanted to share that. little random things like this here and there are pretty useful when trying to write javascript code.